NOAA-MDL/iwxxm-us-modelling/README.md

 ------------------------------------------
 # IWXXM-US Modelling
-This repository hosts an [Enterprise Architect](https://sparxsystems.com/enterprise-architect/index.html) (EA) project file containing the IWXXM-US Unified Modeling Language (UML) model.
+This repository hosts an [Enterprise Architect](https://sparxsystems.com/enterprise-architect/index.html) (EA) project file, iwxxm-us-devel.eap, containing the IWXXM-US Unified Modeling Language (UML) model.
 From this project file, IWXXM-US [schemas](https://nws.weather.gov/schemas/iwxxm-us) and documentation are created using Enterprise Architect's capabilities.
 In addition to the project file, a python script, with configuration files specific to each product schema, are needed to 'post-process' the EA output to generate the final form of the schemas before posting to the IWXXM-US [website](https://nws.weather.gov/schemas/iwxxm-us).

 ## Prerequisites
 [Enterprise Architect](https://sparxsystems.com/enterprise-architect/index.html) is required to utilize the project file.
 A Python interpreter (v3.7 or better) is needed to run a script that post-processes the schemas generated from the EA application.